 The DHCC began reviewing California's dental hygiene educational programs as of 2016 when new regulations went into effect regarding requirements for approval of educational programs.
 The plan is to review all 27 approved programs at the time of their reaffirmation of national accreditation unless a complaint has been filed against a program or there are noted deficiencies of the law or CODA standards discovered.
-To date, the DHCC has received four complaints against dental hygiene educational programs.
-The DHCC has reviewed seven programs of which five have been found to have major deficiencies in compliance with the law or CODA standards.
+To date, six programs have been reviewed of which four have been found to have major deficiencies in compliance with the law or CODA standards.
 The remaining schools had minor correctable deficiencies that have since been fixed.
 All 27 schools had their faculty qualifications and documented coursework reviewed.